floesche/neuView/COLUMN_ANALYSIS_FEATURE.md

 ### Automatic Detection
 The system automatically detects neurons that have pre or post synapses in column-structured ROIs and provides additional analysis when such data is present.

-### Column Analysis Table
+### Hexagonal Grid Visualization
-When neurons with column assignments are found, an additional table is generated showing:
+When neurons with column assignments are found, a hexagonal grid visualization is generated showing:

-- **Column Information**: Region, side, row/column coordinates (both hex and decimal)
-- **Neuron Counts**: Number of neurons with synapses in each column
-- **Synapse Totals**: Total pre, post, and combined synapses per column
+- **Spatial Layout**: Hexagonal grid where 30° dimension represents row (HEX1) and 150° dimension represents column (HEX2)
-- **Mean Synapses**: Average number of synapses per neuron for each column
+- **Color Coding**: White to red gradient representing mean total synapses per neuron
+- **Interactive Elements**: Hover tooltips with detailed column information
+- **Visual Mapping**: Each hexagon represents a column with specific coordinates
+- **Numeric Labels**: Mean synapse count displayed within each hexagon

 ### Summary Statistics
 - Total number of columns with neuron assignments